proximax-storage/xpx-dfms-devportal-docs/docs/cli/dfms/drive.md

   ```

   > **NOTE:**
-  > Files are removed from a local cache, but they still can be accessed from [replicators](../../roles/replicator.md) as if their content is stored locally.
+  > Files are removed from a local cache, but they still can be accessed from [Storage Replicator Nodes](../../roles/replicator.md) as if their content is stored locally.

 ---